kmsmith137/ch_frb_l1/MANUAL.md

 ![two_node_backend](doc/two_node_backend.png)

-Future versions of the manual will include examples which include alternate network configurations, and more machines, for example a file server.
+Future versions of the manual will include examples which include more machines, for example a file server.

 <a name="example3"></a>
 **Example 3:**